yogthos/Selmer/README.md

 **safe**

-Exempts the variable from being html-escaped:
+By default Selmer will HTML escape all variables, The `safe` filter exempts the variable from being html-escaped:

 `(render "{{data}}" {:data "<foo>"})` => `"&lt;foo&gt;"`